Smart, Hybrid, Grid-Connected Exterior Lighting Systems.

 Project Innovation

 This project aims to design, develop and demonstrate a hybrid power (solar, battery and grid-tied) exterior LED luminaire system using a unique wrap-around solar panel with embedded sensors, controls and monitoring in the luminaire.
-Demonstration of this system intends to improve safety in parking lots in low-income communities and aims to benefit California rate payers via lower energy cost, reliable and adaptable hybrid, exterior LED luminaire with significant reduction in nighttime grid energy consumption.
+This system could improve safety in parking lots in low-income communities and benefit California rate payers via lower energy cost and reduce nighttime grid energy consumption.

 Project Goals